oshort/hello-world/README.md

 # hello-world
 First repository
-Aspiring web developer trying to learn how to use github and Front-end engineering student at The Iron Yard.
+Aspiring web developer trying to learn how to use github and iOS engineering student at The Iron Yard.